 David Grudl

-I invent the software that powers a lot of the sites you use every day.
+I invent software that powers many websites you use every day.
+I popularize and teach how to use artificial intelligence.
 I am speaker, trainer and writer.

-And when I'm not programming, I write the blog La Trine, which was nominated for a Magnesia Litera award, the professional blog phpFashion, train web development, and run Spartan Races and marathons.
+I write the blog La Trine, which earned me a nomination for the Magnesia Litera award, the professional blog phpFashion, I train web application development and using ChatGPT, and I run Spartan Races or marathons.

 I want to know much more »

-You really want to know more?
-Okay.
-I was born in Breclav during the socialist era.
-My first programming experience was with TNS computers.
-I graduated from high school, where I became so popular that the teachers celebrated my leaving with a grand party.
-Then I went to the big city to study.
-Brno.
-Occasionally, I worked as a graphic designer in an advertising agency and typeset for the Břeclavsko newspaper.
+Really want to know more?
+Alright.
+I was born in Břeclav during the socialist era.
+I took my first programming steps on a Slušovice computer TNS.
+I graduated from high school, where I became so popular that the teachers celebrated my departure with a grand party.
+Then I moved to the big city for studies.
+To Brno.
+I occasionally worked as a graphic designer in an advertising agency and typeset the Břeclavsko newspaper.

-In 1999 I started a company selling wireless modems and also became interested in web design, as I was stingy to pay $600 to a student to create an e-shop.
+In 1999, I founded a company selling wireless modems and also became interested in web design, as I was too frugal to pay a student 15,000 for creating an e-shop.
 Creating websites and web applications gradually became my main interest.

-In 2004, La Trine, a purely professional blog with an overwhelming majority of non-professional articles, saw the light of day.
-Originally on the domain dgx.cz, which I sold in 2008 for an outrageous sum to a new owner.
-Blogging was supposed to teach me how to write better, which didn't happen, but strangely enough, La Trine was one of the most read Czech blogs and even earned a nomination for the Magnesia Litera award.
-It taught me to tolerate critical and insulting comments from anonymous passers-by.
+In 2004, La Trine, a purely professional blog with a vast majority of non-professional articles, was born.
+Originally on the domain dgx.cz, which I sold in 2008 for an outrageous sum to the new owner along with the blog.
+Blogging was supposed to teach me to write better, which didn't happen, yet La Trine was among the most-read Czech blogs and even earned a nomination for the Magnesia Litera award.
+It taught me to endure critical and offensive comments from passing anonymous people.

-Unlike the previous libraries, the Nette Framework became popular before anyone saw it.
-It was officially introduced at the Fall 2007 PHP frameworks conference, and released to the public a few months later.
-Today, it is one of the most used PHP frameworks in our country, with a number of multinational companies among the references.
-I list public Nette Framework trainings.
-A strong community of programmers has formed around the framework, who meet regularly every month at the so-called Posobota.
+Unlike previous libraries, Nette Framework became popular even before anyone saw it.
+I officially presented it at the PHP frameworks autumn 2007 conference, and a few months later, I published it.
+Today, it ranks among the most used PHP frameworks here, with many multinational companies among its references.
+I list public Nette Framework training.
+A strong community of programmers has formed around the framework, meeting regularly every month at so-called Posobota.

-In 2008 I understood how Twitter works, cut down on blogging and started tweeting as @DavidGrudl.
-During Microsoft's BUILD 2011 conference I even set up a separate @geekovo account for computer stuff so I wouldn't annoy decent people with it.
+In 2008, I figured out how Twitter works, reduced blogging, and started tweeting as @DavidGrudl.
+During the Microsoft BUILD 2011 conference, I also created a separate account @geekovo for computer matters, so as not to bother decent people with them.

-In 2010 I moved to Prague and created a website for the President of the Republic Václav Klaus, which runs on the Nette Framework.
-Throughout its existence it has worked without any hiccups, falling under the unexpected weight of interest only on January 1, when the president announced an amnesty on TV without consulting his web designer beforehand.
+In 2010, I moved to Prague and created the website for the President of the Republic Václav Klaus, which runs on the Nette Framework.
+Throughout its existence, it has operated without any hitches, only crashing under the unexpected weight of interest on January 1, when the president announced amnesty on TV without consulting his web designer first.

-In 2013, at the after-party of the WebExpo conference, I tried stand-up for the first time, i.e. standing in front of people with a microphone and entertaining them.
-It turned out to be orders of magnitude easier than preparing expert lectures, because you just have to talk shit and you don't even have to prepare slides.
-Despite this realization, I still have something of a respect for stand-up comedians.
+In 2013, at the WebExpo conference afterparty, I tried stand-up for the first time, that is, standing up with a microphone in front of people and entertaining them.
+It turned out to be orders of magnitude easier than preparing professional lectures, as you just need to talk nonsense and don't even have to prepare slides.
+Despite this discovery, I still hold a kind of respect for stand-up comedians.

-In 2016, for some reason, I thought it was a good idea to take part in the crazy Spartan Race, where people wade through mud, climb obstacles and do countless English races, and started training.
-A year later, at the 27km Spartan Race Beast on the slopes around Jested, I had plenty of time to revise the idea.
+In 2016, for some reason, I thought it was a good idea to participate in the crazy Spartan Race events, where people wade through mud, overcome obstacles, and do countless push-ups, and I started training.
+A year later, during the 27-kilometer Spartan Race Beast on the slopes around Ještěd, I had plenty of time to reconsider this idea.

-They say that for men, the 40th year of life is marked by 3M (motorcycle, marathon, mistress).
-They say it right.
+They say that the fortieth year of a man's life is marked by 3M (motorcycle, marathon, mistress).
+They say it correctly.

-To make crowdfunding collections not scarce, I launched one in 2018 to support the development of the Nette Framework.
+As if crowdfunding campaigns weren't enough, I launched one in 2018 to support the development of Nette Framework.

 Photo for download